telekom/SmartCredentials-SDK-android/README.md

 4. Document scanner
 5. Eid
 6. Networking
+7. OneClick Business client
-7. Otp
+8. Otp
-8. Persistent logging
+9. Persistent logging
-9. Push notifications
+10. Push notifications
-10. QR login
+11. QR login
-11. Security
+12. Security
-12. Storage
+13. Storage

 In order to implement your own module you have to follow the next steps: